-- Ensuring that leadership, management and governance are consistently strong. - Further improving the consistency of teaching, learning and assessment in lessons across the school - Building upon our principled curriculum decisions in Key Stage 4 to ensure improved outcomes for all groups of students. - Making sure that behaviour and attendance strategies are further embedded. - A close focus on continuing to improve the progress and attendance of disadvantaged students.
+- Ensuring that leadership, management and governance are consistently strong and succession planning is given due attention. - Further improving the quality of education across the school. - Building upon our principled curriculum decisions in Key Stage 4 to ensure improved outcomes for all groups of students. - Making sure that behaviour and attendance strategies are further embedded. - A close focus on continuing to improve the progress and attendance of disadvantaged students.

-The leadership team and the Governors have already taken steps to look at the areas for improvement as outlined in the OFSTED report, and will move forward together in discussing, agreeing and implementing the school's action plan.
+The leadership team and the Governors have already taken steps to look at the areas for further improvement (with reference to the most recent OFSTED Report - under the new framework), and will move forward together in discussion, agreeing and implementing the school's improvement plan.